 In this project, you will characterize the current-voltage characteristics of an npn bipolar junction transistor (BJT).
-To do this, you will use the MIT Microelectronics WebLab.
+To do this, you will use our online microelectronics device characterization laboratory.
 Refer to the User Manual for instructions on how to use the system.

-Two identical npn BJTs are available in locations 4 and 5 of weblab.
-They are labeled "6.012 npn BJT."
-The terminal connection configuration is identical for both of them and is available on line.
-This exercise involves three separate phases: (i) measurement and graphing, (ii) SPICE model parameter extraction, and (iii) comparison of SPICE model with measurements.
+The BJT to be characterized is labeled "2N3904."
+The terminal connection configuration is available on line.
+This exercise involves three separate phases: (i) measurement and graphing, (ii) model parameter extraction, and (iii) comparison of model with measurements.
 Take the measurements specified below.
 When you are happy with the results (as judged by the characteristics displayed through the web), download the data to your local machine for more graphing and further analysis.
 You will find useful to study the contents of Appendix A which describes the ideal model for the I-V characteristics of an npn BJT.

-Important note: For all measurements, hold $V{BE}$ (or $V{BC}$ ) between 0 and 0.9 V, and $V{CE}$ between 0 and $\pm 4 V$ .
+Important note: For all measurements, hold V{BE} (or V{BC}) between 0 and 0.9 V, and V{CE} between 0 and $\pm 4 V$.